-APPROVED AGENCY means an agency approved by the code official that is regularly engaged in conducting tests, examinations, or furnishing inspection services.
+APPROVED AGENCY means an agency approved by the code official that is regularly engaged in conducting tests or examinations or furnishing inspection services.

-ASME is the acronym for American Society of Mechanical Engineers.
+ASME means American Society of Mechanical Engineers.

 ATTENDANT means the person in charge of the operation of a boiler or unfired pressure vessel.